phpuech/OT_Analysis/JOSS/paper.md

 We acknowledge data contributions from O. N'Dao, G. Eich, L. Normand.
 We also acknowledge the work on a previous Tk based version of the GUI from
 K. Himmet.
-We aknowledge the funding of Labex INFORM (ANR-11-LABX-0054 and AMIDEX project (ANR-11-IDEX-0001-02), funded by the
+We acknowledge the funding of Labex INFORM (ANR-11-LABX-0054 and AMIDEX project (ANR-11-IDEX-0001-02), funded by the
 \"Investissements d'Avenir\" French Government program managed by the French National Research Agency (ANR)) that allowed LAI to obtain the